Last updated: May 4, 2026

 Step 2: Build or Purchase a Compliant Mobile Food Unit

-Your food truck must meet NH DHHS requirements for mobile food establishments.
-Key standards include:
+Your truck must meet NH DHHS Food Protection Section standards.
+Key requirements under NH food safety rules:

-- Handwashing station with hot and cold running water
+- Dedicated handwashing station with hot and cold running water and single-use towels/soap dispenser — separate from the three-compartment sink

-- Adequate mechanical ventilation with Type I or Type II hood over cooking equipment
+- Mechanical ventilation system: Type I hood (for grease-producing cooking) or Type II hood over all cooking equipment

-- Fresh water tank and waste water tank (waste must be 15% larger than fresh tank)
+- Fresh water supply tank and wastewater/grey water tank — wastewater tank must be at least 15% larger than the fresh water tank

-- Temperature control for cold foods (41°F or below) and hot foods (135°F or above)
+- Temperature control: cold foods held at 41°F or below; hot foods held at 135°F or above

 New units and significantly modified units require a floor plan review by DHHS before licensing.
 Fee: $75.
-Submit your floor plan showing equipment layout, plumbing, and ventilation systems.
-More info at dhhs.nh.gov – Apply for a New License.
+Submit your floor plan showing equipment layout, plumbing connections, ventilation system, and food flow pathways.
+Approval of your floor plan is a prerequisite to the initial license inspection.
+More info: dhhs.nh.gov — Apply for New License.

 Step 3: Apply for Your NH DHHS Mobile Food Unit License

-- Download and complete the Application for Annual Mobile Food Unit License
+- Download the Application for Annual Mobile Food Unit License from dhhs.nh.gov

-- The license is annual and must be renewed each year
+- The license is annual — renew each year before the expiration date

-- An inspection will be conducted before the license is issued
+- An initial DHHS inspection is conducted before the license is issued

-- Apply for license changes: dhhs.nh.gov – Apply or Change Existing License
+- License changes (new equipment, modified truck): dhhs.nh.gov — Apply or Change Existing License

 Step 4: Register for the Rooms and Meals Tax

-New Hampshire has no general sales tax, but food trucks selling prepared food are subject to the state’s 8.5% Rooms and Meals Tax.
-This applies to food sold ready-to-eat at restaurants, food trucks, and other food service establishments.
+New Hampshire has no general sales tax.
+However, food trucks selling prepared food are subject to the 8.5% Rooms and Meals Tax (R&M Tax).
+This applies to all food sold ready-to-eat — everything from a burger to a salad to an ice cream cone sold from a food truck window.
+Key registration and compliance details:

-- Register with the NH Department of Revenue Administration (DRA) before making your first sale
+- Register with the NH DRA at revenue.nh.gov before your first sale — registration is free

-- You must display your license number on your truck
+- You must display your R&M Tax registration number on your truck

-Step 5: Obtain Local Permits for Each City or Town
+Step 5: Obtain Local Permits for Each Municipality

 - A Mobile Food Service License from the Nashua Environmental Health Department

-- A Hawkers and Peddlers Permit from the City Clerk’s Office
+- A Hawkers and Peddlers Permit from the Nashua City Clerk’s Office

 - A fire safety inspection from the Nashua Fire Marshal’s Office